Kara Shepherd

-Kara Shepherd (February 18, 1911 - October 1984) was an African-American surrealist painter.
+Carrie B. Shepherd (February 18, 1911 - October 8, 1984), better known as Kara Shepherd, was an African-American surrealist painter.

+Biography

-A native of Culpeper, Virginia, where she was born on the family farm, Shepherd early expressed an interest in art, receiving encouragement from her parents.
+A native of Culpeper, Virginia, Shepherd was born as Carrie B. Shepherd on February 18, 1911, on the family farm.
+She early expressed an interest in art, receiving encouragement from her parents.
 She studied at the Philadelphia School of Art in 1926; the Art Students League of New York in 1950; Fordham University in 1960; the École des Beaux-Arts, Fontainelbleau from 1962 to 1964; and Arizona State University from 1979 to 1980.
 Her work is represented in public and private collections.

+Shepherd had two daughters, Gerylln and Phyllis.
+She was a member of the Unitarian Church in Phoenix, Arizona.
+She died on October 8, 1984, in Phoenix.